TRANSPORTATION OR TRANSFORMATION?

 There is an adamic soul, and then there is a soul that has died in Christ and then been raised in Christ.

-That which is born of the flesh is flesh.
-That which is born of the Spirit is Spirit.
+What is born of the flesh is flesh.
+What is born of the Spirit is Spirit.
 There is the human and then there is the Divine.

 The meaning of water baptism is our entrance into the death of the cross and our resurrection into newness of life in Christ.
 The Holy Spirit crucifies our soul by keeping us in a prison of one sort or another.
 If we are faithful to the point of death our soul will emerge from its prison in the image of Christ, having been transformed through the working of death and resurrection.